dezashibi/asp.net-GameStore-app/README.md

 - Getting to know usage of entity framework core
 - Understanding Razor pages and similarities to other frameworks I've used like svelte and sveltekit

+## Thanks
+Thanks to Julio Casal for providing learning materials on this topic.